jesse-prpic/JessePrpic_T1A1/README.md

 - Software Architect:
-   - An architect is an expert-level software engineer who focuses on the software design decisions, this role is needed if you deal with complex requirements of legacy software - a big part of software architect is the decision making behind which services are needed and how integrations should work.
+   - An expert-level software engineer who focuses on the software design decisions.
+This role is needed if you deal with complex requirements of legacy software - a big part of software architect is the decision making behind which services are needed and how integration should work.

 - Product Owner: